Turkish property investment

 - High number of old type of housing which cannot qualify for mortgage facilities.

-- Many slum upgrade projects in major cities to create opportunity for new housing.
+- Urban regeneration projects in major cities are creating opportunities for new housing.

 - Regulations on earthquake and natural disasters have increased the need for quality construction.